cashugo/logistics-operations-dataset-audit/README.md

 <h3>Column Significance</h3>

 To identify the columns that are significant to fulfillment performance, the Chi-Square test will be used, as the main metric that will be measured is if the order was fulfilled on-time or late which are categorical variables, not the severity of late.
 Upon conducting the test, the columns that impact (p-value <= 0.05) the fulfillment performance were:
-- Event Type				- if the fulfillment is handled through client pick up or delivery
+<div>- Event Type				- if the fulfillment is handled through client pick up or delivery</div>
-- Scheduled Date			- the expected date when client should receive the order
+<div>- Scheduled Date			- the expected date when client should receive the order</div>
-- Detention Minutes			- the facility-level delay experienced by the truck drivers
+<div>- Detention Minutes			- the facility-level delay experienced by the truck drivers</div>
-- Location City & Location State	- location of the destination Surprisingly, Booking Type has a value close to one (1), indicating its insignificance in affecting fulfillment performance, which is a major red flag as prior figures have shown the disparity of revenue share that the booking types have.
+<div>- Location City & Location State	- location of the destination</div>
+Surprisingly, Booking Type has a value close to one (1), indicating its insignificance in affecting fulfillment performance, which is a major red flag as prior figures have shown the disparity of revenue share that the booking types have.

 <div align="center">